SilverHalf/mount-balrior/decima/fast-guide.md

 # Ranged Boon/DPS Quick Guide

 Your responsibilities (excluding basic damage and support as required by your role) consist in:
 1. Being far from the boss so that you are targeted by [Arrows].
-Try to stay at the limit of the [Thrumming Presence] AoE.
 2. Pointing [Arrows] away from [Conduits] and other players.

-The main risks you have to be aware of are:
+The main risks you should be aware of are:
 1. Being hit by multiple [Arrows] in succession will make you <img class='inline exposed'> [Exposed] and probably down you.
 2. Being further from your boss than the kiter will make the [Red Arrow] target you, which will kill you if you have no mobility.
 3. Standing in [Greens] will quickly kill you.

+#### General Information for all Phases
+- During damage phases, try to always stay just inside the [Thrumming Presence] AoE unless you know what you're doing.
+- When you get an [Arrow], spread out so you are not overlapping or pointing it at a [Conduit].
+- Make sure you are never stacking farther from the boss than your kiter.

 ---